 - Communication channels should be in place to provide access to critical resources

-- Engage business users early in the programme
+- Engage business users early in the program

 3. UAT Governance